-The latest monthly QV Residential Price Movement Index shows that nationwide residential property values for October have increased 5.9% over the past year and 1.1% over the past three months which is the slowest rate since October 2012.
-This means they are now 16.9% above the previous market peak of late 2007.
-When adjusted for inflation the nationwide annual increase drops slightly to 4.8% and values remain 0.2% below the 2007 peak.
+The latest monthly QV Residential Price Movement Index shows that nationwide residential property values for November have increased 5.1% over the past year and 0.7% over the past three months.
+This means they are now 16.7% above the previous market peak of late 2007.
+When adjusted for inflation the nationwide annual increase drops slightly to 4.0% and values remain 0.4% below the 2007 peak.

 Hamilton and Tauranga

 Residential property values in Hamilton City increased by 1.2% over the past three months, 3.0% year on year and they are now 1.7% higher than the previous peak of 2007.

 Hamilton-South West has increased the most with home values there up by 2.2% over the past three months and 3.4% year on year.
 Hamilton-South East values also rose 1.8% since August and 2.9% since this time last year.
 Home values in Hamilton-North East also increased, up 1.0% over the past three months and 3.2% year on year.
 Hamilton Central and North West values decreased slightly by 0.2% since August but values there are up 1.4% year on year.